alberthun/legacy-sense-docs/guides/000-getting-started/000-index.md

 Sixgill Sync 2.0 for Android (coming soon)

 1. Download the app on your device using the link above
-2. Login with your Sense 2.0 account credentials. iOS devices should select an **iOS Mobile Devices** Channel and Android devices should use an **Android Mobile Device** Channel
+2. Accept the Terms of Service
+3. Allow the requested permissions for the sensor you woud like to enable.
+For example, to use the location sensors and gather location data, you will need to enable Location Services.
+4. Login with your Sense account credentials. _These are the same credentials you use to log into your account on the dashboard._
+5. Select the channel you wish to connect to.

 ![](images/508297263.png)